mitranim/wordplay/readme.md

 reeliable (always makes you shake) © M

-"existence of 'heresy' implies existence of 'theresy'" © LR
+existence of "heresy" implies existence of "theresy" © LR

 reprehandsible (mittens going where they don't belong) © M